DanHarJor/GENE_UncertaintyQuantification_NeuralNetworkSurrogate/DEEPlasma/ToyProblem DEEPlasma/Overview.md

 He then takes the simulation inputs and one output and uses it to compute the heat flux from the model and compares it with that of the non linear GENE simulations.

-Hello David, I know you are busy today.
-Just reply to this at your earliest convenience.
-I am looking at the toy problem we discussed and have a few questions.

-First of all, since no direction has been specified for the heat fluxes being discussed I assume it is the heat flux radiating outward from the toroid.

 My understanding of the toy problem is that we want to compute the outward heat-flux from the pedestal due to a specific instability that is a major player in the pedestal.